U Mobile: Corporate history

-In April 2007, U Television Sdn Bhd signed the country's first nationwide domestic roaming memorandum of understanding, which led to an agreement with the mobile network operator Celcom Axiata Bhd allowing U Mobile's customers nationwide coverage while U Mobile rolled out its own high-speed mobile 3G service nationwide.
+In April 2007, MiTV Corporation Sdn Bhd (registered as Ansat Broadcast Sdn.
+Bhd.) signed the country's first nationwide domestic roaming memorandum of understanding, which led to an agreement with the mobile network operator Celcom (Malaysia) Berhad allowing U Mobile's customers nationwide coverage while U Mobile rolled out its own high-speed mobile 3G service nationwide.
 The agreement was completed in June 2007.

 In December 2007, the 3G communications operators KT Freetel and NTT DoCoMo jointly invested US$200 million (est. RM669 million) for a total of 33% stake in U Mobile.

 In March 2008, U Mobile launched its first publicly available product called "Surf with U", a data-only plan for mobile users provided using U Mobile's HSDPA-driven mobile network.
 The following month, it rolled out its first mobile service, the postpaid U38 plan.
 In July, U Mobile launched two new postpaid services, U68 and U98, and the 018 Prepaid service.

 In 2009, KT Freetel, one of U Mobile's foreign investors, sold its 16.5% stake (62.6 million shares) to U Mobile's major shareholder.

 In November 2012, U Mobile activated 3G RAN Sharing with Maxis and transitioned its 2G network provider from Celcom to Maxis.

 On 31 August 2013, U Mobile announced that En.
 Jaffa Sany Bin Md Ariffin has been terminated as the chief executive officer and ceased to be an employee of U Mobile due to disciplinary action.
 Accordingly, he is not authorised to act for and on behalf of the company in respect of any matter with immediate effect.
 He was appointed as chief executive officer of U Mobile on 1 June 2012.

 On 17 December 2013, U Mobile launched its LTE network on the 2600 MHz band that covers the Klang Valley.
 U Mobile has currently about 2 million subscribers at the end of 2014.